 Medical Power of Attorney South Carolina Form – Adobe PDF

-The South Carolina medical power of attorney form allows you to choose a surrogate to handle your health care facility and treatment options in the chance you cannot make them yourself.
-The most common selection for the surrogate is your spouse, relative, or close friend.
-As the person selected is not paid other than expenses reimbursed for lodging and travel, you will want to select someone who will assist you in your needs for personal reasons.
-Note that the agent selected cannot be health care personnel looking after you unless the person is directly related by blood.
-If you would like to make end-of-life decisions without the use of an agent, you can do so by authorizing a living will.
+The South Carolina medical power of attorney form allows a principal to choose a surrogate to handle their health care facility and treatment options in the chance that they cannot make such decisions themselves.
+The most common selection for the surrogate is a spouse, relative, or close friend.
+As the person selected is not paid other than expenses reimbursed for lodging and travel, the principal will want to select someone who will assist them in their needs for personal reasons.
+Note that the agent selected cannot be health care personnel looking after the principal unless the person is directly related by blood.
+If the principal would like to make end-of-life decisions without the use of an agent, they can do so by authorizing a living will.

 Signing Requirements – Notary Public and Two (2) Witnesses (§ 62-5-517)